 Historian: This person will keep all papers concerning history of the Guild, both past & present.
 Photo albums/scrapbooks will be kept up to date.
 Historian will share information with the Guild as appropriate.

-Hostesses: Duties are to sign-up people to bring refreshments each month and have a sign-up sheet for those who plan to attend the luncheons in June & December.
-This committee is responsible for securing refreshment supplies for each meeting, setting up & decorating tables for refreshments, making coffee.
+Hostesses: They are responsible for securing refreshment supplies for each meeting, setting up & decorating tables for refreshments, making coffee.
 Refreshment area & kitchen must be cleaned at close of meetings.

 Programs/workshops: The programs/workshops committee is responsible for finding and booking guest speakers or planning other activities for the program portion of the monthly meetings and is also responsible for making housing arrangements for the guest speaker, getting information to the speaker regarding the meetings, making sure the speaker has directions to the meeting location, and then introducing the speaker at the meeting.
 The committee makes announcements at the monthly meeting regarding upcoming programs/workshops and sends updates to the webmaster for future programs/workshops.
 Other duties include scheduling workshops, registering members for workshops and collecting money from the registrants.
 Someone from the committee should be present at all workshops to set up the room, assist the workshop instructor in any way possible and put away all supplies after the workshop.
 The committee is responsible for ensuring the programs/workshops stay within budget.